-DFARS 242.7203(a) requires a review be conducted when a contractor has \$40 million of qualifying sales to the Government during the contractor's preceding fiscal year; and the administrative contracting officer (ACO), with advice from the auditor, determines an MMAS review is needed based on a risk assessment of the contractor's past experience and current vulnerability.
+DFARS 242.7203(a) requires a review be conducted when a contractor has \$40 million of qualifying sales to the Government during the contractor's preceding fiscal year; and the ACO, with advice from the auditor, determines an MMAS review is needed based on a risk assessment of the contractor's past experience and current vulnerability.
 DFARS 242.7203(b) defines qualifying sales as sales for which certified cost or pricing data were required under 10 U.S.C.
-2306a, as implemented in FAR 15.403, or that are contracts priced on other than a firm-fixed-price or fixed-price with economic price adjustment basis.
+Chapter 3702, as implemented in FAR 15.403, or that are contracts priced on other than a firm-fixed-price or fixed-price with economic price adjustment basis.
 Sales include prime contracts, subcontracts, and modifications to such contracts and subcontracts.

-5-403 Contract Clause DFARS 252.242-7004 Material Management and Accounting System a.
-The clause of DFARS 252.242-7004 Material Management and Accounting System provides system criteria with which an acceptable material management and accounting system must comply.
+5-403 Contract Clause DFARS 252.242-7004 Material Management and Accounting System \\

-b.
-Contractors that do not have DoD contracts (i.e., contractors that are 100 percent reimbursable) are not contractually required to comply with the DFARS criteria.
+- a.
+The clause at DFARS 252.242-7004 Material Management and Accounting System provides system criteria with which an acceptable material management and accounting system must comply. - b.
+Contractors that do not have DoD contracts are not contractually required to comply with the DFARS criteria.

-a.
-Refer to 5-103 for DCAA's general audit policy for the audit of contractor business systems and applicable sub-systems, and related internal controls.

-b.
-If the audit risk assessment indicates that only certain parts of a contractor's environment and overall MMAS controls are subject to moderate or high risk, only those risk areas would require a complete audit of the contractor's compliance with the relevant DFARS requirement, applicable regulations and contract terms.
-For example, a major change in the contractor's electronic engineering drawing system software may require an audit of the development, modification and implementation of engineering drawings to ensure the changes flowed to all integrated MMAS systems.
-This would be to determine if the contractor's system is still producing adequate bills of material with the correct part numbers, part quantities, properly time-phased, etc., and complies with the DFARS material requirements, applicable regulations and contract terms.
-Areas of little or no risk need not be audited so long as the low risk determination is adequately documented.
+5-404 General Audit Policy \\

-c.
-DCAA is DoD's primary auditors with responsibility to audit contractor's MMAS' systems.
-It is DCAA's policy to assist the ACO in providing audit support to assist the ACO in determining compliance with DFARS 252.242.7004 and report in accordance with 5-110.

-d.
-The contractor is subject to the disclosure and maintenance requirements at DFARS 252.242.7004(c)(1) - (3).
-Therefore, the auditor must check if the contractor has
+- a.
+Refer to 5-103 for DCAA's general audit policy for the audit of contractor business systems. - b.
+Auditors should obtain sufficient, appropriate and relevant evidence for all applicable DFARS criteria.
+The extent of testing will be dependent on the identified level of risk related to the system's compliance with individual DFARS criteria. - c.
+DCAA has primary responsibility to audit DoD contractor's MMAS systems.
+It is DCAA's policy to assist the ACO in providing audit support to assist the ACO in determining compliance with DFARS 252.242-7004 and report in accordance with 5-110. - d.
+The contractor is subject to the disclosure and maintenance requirements at DFARS 252.242-7004(c)(1) (3).
+Therefore, the auditor must check if the contractor has - policies, procedures, and operating instructions that adequately describe its MMAS (criterion (1)); - provide to the ACO upon request, the results of internal reviews conducted to ensure compliance with established MMAS policies, procedures, and operating instructions (criterion (2)); and

-- policies, procedures, and operating instructions that adequately describe its MMAS (requirement (1)), - provide to the ACO upon request, the results of internal reviews conducted to ensure compliance with established MMAS policies, procedures, and operating instructions (requirement (2)) and - if the contractor disclosed significant MMAS changes to the ACO at least 30 days prior to implementation (requirement (3)).
+• if the contractor disclosed significant MMAS changes to the ACO at least 30 days prior to implementation (criterion (3)).

-5-405 Material Management and Accounting System (MMAS) Audit Objectives a.
-The audit objective is to determine if the contractor's MMAS complies with the system criteria for an acceptable MMAS as prescribed in the clause DFARS 252.242-7004 MMAS to support the ACO's determination of contractor compliance regarding its MMAS.
+5-405 Material Management and Accounting System (MMAS) Audit Objectives \\

-b.
-The contractor is responsible for having adequate internal controls to ensure system and data integrity, and ensure compliance with the 10 MMAS system criteria outlined in the contract clause at DFARS 252.242-7004(d), specifically MMAS system criteria number 1.
+- a.
+The audit objective is to determine if the contractor's MMAS complies with the system criteria for an acceptable MMAS as prescribed in the clause DFARS 252.242-7004 MMAS to support the ACO's determination of contractor compliance regarding its MMAS. - b.
+The contractor is responsible for having adequate internal controls to ensure system and data integrity and ensure compliance with the 10 MMAS system criteria outlined in the contract clause at DFARS 252.242-7004(d), specifically MMAS system criterion (1).
 This standard requires the contractor to have an adequate system description including policies, procedures, and operating instructions that comply with the FAR and Defense FAR Supplement.

-5-406 Scope of Audit
+5-406 Scope of Audit \\